 parties

-The parties resource will be used by the PISP for three purposes.
-The first is to obtain from a DFSP a list of the accounts registered by the DFSP against the identifier used to query the DFSP.
-This will take the same form as the existing GET /parties resource described in Section 6.3.3 of Ref.
-1 above; but it will expect a response of a new type, which is described in Section 2.2.1.5 below.

-The second is the standard GET /parties request used to identify a party to a transfer.
+The parties resource will be used by the PISP to identify a party to a transfer.
 This will be used by the PISP to identify the payee DFSP when it requests a transfer.

 The PISP will be permitted to issue a PUT /parties response.
 Although it does not own any transaction accounts, there are circumstances in which another party may want to pay a customer via their PISP identification: for instance, where the customer is at a merchant’s premises and tells the merchant that they would like to pay via their PISP app.
 In these circumstances, the PISP will need to be able to confirm that it does act for the customer.